 Skip to content

-State agencies and local governments will play a critical role where required by providing technical advice to ensure that state interests and local government priorities are integrated in the assessment of a development application for SFD.
+State agencies and local governments have played a critical role in the declaration and assessment of development applications for SFD by providing advice to ensure that state interests and local government priorities are integrated.

 • The key features of SFD include:

-• Two stage process for development applications for SFD consisting of declaration stage (by the Planning Minister) and assessment stage (by the Chief Executive).
+• Two stage process for development applications for SFD consisting of the declaration stage (by the Planning Minister) and the assessment stage (by the Chief Executive).

-• Tailored criteria which the Planning Minister must consider in declaring a development application for SFD.
+• Tailored criteria which the Planning Minister must consider in deciding to declare a development application for SFD.

-• The SFD process consists of two main stages broken into three parts:
+• The SFD process outlined in the Planning Act consists of two main stages broken into the following parts:

 • Stage 1A: Pre-lodgement;